-Amy Saunder learned to dance in Harare, Zimbabwe, where she was born.
-She moved to the United States in 2009 and studied dance at North Carolina School of the Arts.
-After graduating, she went on to dance professionally with North Carolina Dance Theatre, The Suzanne Farrell Ballet, Eugene Ballet, Richmond Ballet, BalletNext, Traverse City Dance Project, Eglevsky Ballet, and Ballet NY.
+Amy Saunder learned to dance in Harare, Zimbabwe, where she was born, and moved to the United States in 2002.
+She studied ballet at the North Carolina School of the Arts under the tutelage of Ethan Stiefel and after graduating, she went on to train with North Carolina Dance Theatre and Richmond Ballet.
+Amy has danced professionally with The Suzanne Farrell Ballet, Eugene Ballet, BalletNext, Traverse City Dance Project, Eglevsky Ballet, and Ballet NY.
 She has been freelancing in New York City since 2016, performing for companies like Gleich Dances, Brookoff Dance Repertory Ensemble, and MorDance.
 She co-founded konverjdans with Jordan Miller and Tiffany Mangulabnan in 2016.

 I spent the first eleven years of my life in Harare, Zimbabwe, and this is where I learned to dance.
-I had the most adventurous childhood (thanks to my parents).
-Some of my fondest memories are of swimming in the cold streams of Nyanga and of building sand castles on the coast of the Indian Ocean in Mozambique.
+I had the most adventurous childhood (thanks to my parents) and some of my fondest memories are of swimming in the cold streams of Nyanga and of building sand castles on the coast of the Indian Ocean in Mozambique.

 Still, my biggest adventure has been with dance; I’ve always been a dancer.
 I started when I was about two years old, and it’s the only thing I’ve ever wanted to do full-heartedly in my life.
 The chase for this dream has fueled my entire existence and is the reason I live in New York City today.